SecKatie/ha-wyzeapi/README.md

 * It requires two factor authentication to be disabled on your account

 ## Support
 If you like what I have done here and want to help I would recommend that you firstly look into supporting Home Assistant.
-You can do this by purchasing some swag from their [store](https://teespring.com/stores/home-assistant-store) or paying for a Nabu Casa subscripion.
+You can do this by purchasing some swag from their [store](https://teespring.com/stores/home-assistant-store) or paying for a Nabu Casa subscription.
 None of this could happen without them.

 After you have done that if you feel like my work has been valuable to you I welcome your support through BuyMeACoffee.